Plurinational State of Bolivia

 Under the 2009 constitution, governmental bodies must select as co-official, alongside Spanish, at least one of 36 listed indigenous languages, the choice dependent on a number of stated factors, including use, circumstances, local preferences, etc. Predominant choices would be Quechua and Aymara

 The number of individual languages listed for Bolivia is 45.
 Of these, 43 are living and 2 are extinct.
-Of the living languages, 2 are institutional, 8 are developing, 4 are vigorous, 12 are in trouble, and 17 are dying.
+Of the living languages, 39 are indigenous and 4 are non-indigenous.
+Furthermore, 2 are institutional, 7 are developing, 4 are vigorous, 13 are in trouble, and 17 are dying.